Undefined1234/TeamChallenge_Group6/README.md

 > [!Caution]
 > This tool is for demonstration purposes only.
 Please do not use this tool for actual angle estimation.
-# C-arm Estimation Tool for Intracranial Aneurysm Treatment
+# C-arm Angle Estimation Tool for Intracranial Aneurysm Treatment

 Repository containing the Aneurysma Angle Estimation (AAE) GUI.
 This tool runs HTML in the front-end and uses python in the backend.
 Javascript is being used as translation language between HTML and python.